Qortal/Brooklyn/README.txt

 You can get a release and flash it directly on your USB 3 hard drive with Balena Etcher.
 The default image size is meant for a 32GB microSD card.
 If you have a bigger microSD card then after login do a "sudo raspi-config", head over to Advacned and resize the file system.
 Same can be done for a GPT partitioned USB 3 hard drive/SSD.
 If you have purchased a Raspberry Pi 4 elsewher then you might have to flash the boot loader to do a mass storaeg boot.
 Ask The Moose on the loose for help.

-Want to send some tip for continued development?
+Want to send some tip for continued development or features / apps ported on Brooklyn?

 DOGE: DJTRkmhwhG7W8t7WvAddZBnNkKWML6nHqJ
 LTC: LQyhdH9LfL9m5vqMHfeTZdRoUU8qAouZmQ